 The carnal copies were for instructive purposes only.
 To make visible the invisible to the human mind, of the things that pertain to the Spirit.
 Even as God said to Moses, “See that you make all things according to the pattern I showed you on the Mount.”
 God was showing that there was an invisible original in which the physical things were patterned after.
 As it says in Hebrews 9.23, “23 Therefore it was necessary that the copies of the things in the heavens should be [j]purified with these, but the heavenly things themselves with better sacrifices than these.
 24 For Christ has not entered the holy places made with hands, which are[k]copies of the true, but into heaven itself, now

 During the time in which Paul was a Pharisee, he was looking for a coming kingdom using carnal observations when Christ sought him out.
-The verse above applied to Paul as well.
+The Pharisaic mindset above applied to Paul as well.
 He still had that view in Thessalonians when he tried to explain Christ’s coming with observable events saying “for that Day will not come unless…” Then Paul goes on to describe observable events because he still had some Pharisee in him.
 Jesus had just said “it cometh not with observation”.
 So 2 Thessalonians 2 has to be applied accordingly.

 Eternity means past, present and future, of Him who was and is and is to come, who changes not.
 Even as Hebrews said “Christ is the same yesterday today and forever.
 Just like our Heavenly Father who said “I change not”.